Cinemark Theatres: Rave Cinemas purchase

 In November 2012, Cinemark announced it was acquiring Rave Cinemas, the Dallas, Texas–based chain that operates the former Bridge theater with IMAX in Culver City, California for US$240 million.
 The deal included 32 theaters located in 12 US states, representing 483 screens.
 Tim Warner, Cinemark's CEO said in a statement "The acquisition of these high quality assets will further enhance Cinemark's diversified domestic footprint, including the expansion of our presence in the New England market".
 The sale was closed on May 29, 2013, but Cinemark was required to sell the Rave Stonybrook 20 + IMAX theater in Louisville, Kentucky, the Rave Ritz Center 16 in southern New Jersey, and either the Rave Hickory Creek 16 in Hickory Creek, Texas or the Cinemark 14 in Denton, Texas.
 In addition, Cinemark's chairman Lee Roy Mitchell was also required to sell the Movie Tavern Inc. to Southern Theatres.
 On July 18, 2013, Cinemark found a buyer, Carmike Cinemas, for the Stonybrook 20 & IMAX, Rave Ritz Center 16, and the Rave Hickory Creek 16.
 With this change, National CineMedia has been replaced with Screenvision at the Stonybrook 20 and Ritz Center 16.
 Screenvision is already at Hickory Creek, Texas at the time of the announcement of the sale.
 The sale was closed on August 16, 2013.
 On September 12, 2013, Southern Theatres announced that they acquired The Movie Tavern from Lee Roy Mitchell after he was required to sell The Movie Tavern after Cinemark bought Rave Cinemas on May 29, 2013.
 In 2018, Southern sold the Movie Tavern chain to the Marcus Corporation.
 As part of Southern Theatres' long-term deal with National CineMedia, The Movie Tavern switched from Screenvision to National CineMedia in June 2014.
 Also, Cinemark purchased Rave Cinemas Baldwin Hills Crenshaw 15, in Los Angeles, in June 2014.

+Cinemark Loyalty Program

+The Cinemark Loyalty Program, first introduced in March 2016, is a tiered loyalty program that offers different rewards monthly.
+This membership program requires members to be 16 years or older to join and is accepted at any Cinemark branded theater including Century, CineArts, Tinseltown, and Rave Theaters.
+The first tier is Movie Fan, a free rewards level that allows members to earn points per every dollar purchased, earn birthday rewards, access to advanced tickets, extra savings, etc. In the next tier, Movie Club, members pay $10.99 per month and have all of the perks associated with the Movie Fan level.
+Additional perks include one free ticket per month, deals on concessions and purchases, and member-priced tickets.
+Since the release of the loyalty program in December of 2017 to June 2022, Cinemark has had one million members join.